 - Asset-Liability Committee (ALCO)

 - Product Development, Sales and Pricing Committee (TÉÁB)

 - International Product Development, Sales and Pricing Committee (NTÉÁB)

 - Work-Out Committee (WOB)

 - Credit and Limits Committee (HLB)

 - IT and Operations Board (ITOB)

 - Group Operational Risk Management Committee (OpRisk)

+- Group Impairment Committee

+Permanent committees are the Bank's bodies in charge of preparing and making decisions as well as conducting consultations.
+The task of permanent committees is to prepare and make decisions needed for the performance of the Bank's business activities, for minimising the Bank's risks and for ensuring its operation.
 Decisions to establish permanent committees are made by the Bank's Board of Directors.
+The members of the committees are persons in charge of the professional areas concerned, who have exceptional expertise and all-round competence in the given matter.
 The chairpersons of the committees are nominated by the Chairman & CEO, and their rules of procedure - with the exception of the Management Committee - are approved by the head of the Legal Directorate.
 The Management Committee approves its own rules of procedure.
-In respect of resolutions, the Asset-Liability Committee, the Credit and Limits Committee, the Group Operational Risk Management Committee, the International Product Development, Sales and Pricing Committee, and the Work-Out Committee, operate on the principle of simple majority, whereas the Management Committee, the Product Development, Sales and Pricing Committee and the IT and Operations Board also pass decisions by a simple majority, but the chairperson has a right of veto.
+In respect of resolutions, the Asset-Liability Committee, the Credit and Limits Committee, the Group Operational Risk Management Committee, the International Product Development, Sales and Pricing Committee, the Work-Out Committee and the Group Impairment Committee operate on the principle of simple majority, while in the case of the Management Committee, the Product Development, Sales and Pricing Committee and the IT and Operations Committee, decisions are made by a simple majority of votes but the chairperson has a right of veto.